12 Amazing Poison Dart Frog Facts (With Pictures)

 1. Poison Dart Frogs Go By Many Names

-Poison Dart frogs go by many names, including dendrobatidis for the family Dendrobatidae to which some species belong.
+Poison Dart frogs go by many names.
 They’re commonly called Poison Dart or Poison Arrow frogs because the indigenous community reportedly rubbed their arrow tips on a few potent species before hunting.
 The three documented species used for this purpose belong to the genus Phyllobates.

-2. There Are More Than 170 Species of Poison Dart Frogs
+2. There Are Around 200 Species of Poison Dart Frogs

-There are more than 170 species and 13 genera of Poison Dart frogs, including those that live in the Amazon Rainforest.
-They’re collectively known as Poison Dart frogs, but only four species have been documented as used to poison blow dart tips.
-Some species are nonpoisonous, especially when bred in captivity.
+There are around 200 species and 16 genera of Poison Dart frogs, including those that live in the Amazon Rainforest.
+They’re collectively known as Poison Dart frogs, but only a few species have been documented as used to poison blow dart tips.
+Some species are nonpoisonous, especially when bred as pets.

 3. All That Beauty Is a Warning

 Many reptiles and amphibians have drab colors to blend into their surroundings.
-Not the Poison Dart frog!
-This vibrant frog has brightly colored skin that, while beautiful, acts as a warning to predators that it’s a danger to eat.
+Not the Poison Dart frogs!
+These vibrant frogs have brightly colored skin that, while beautiful, acts as a warning to predators that they’re a danger to eat.
+This phenomenon is known as aposematism.

-4. The Golden Poison Dart Frog Is Among the Most Toxic on Earth
+4. The Golden Poison Frog Is Among the Most Toxic on Earth

-Though nearly all Poison Dart frogs carry some level of poison, the Golden Poison Dart frog is one of the most toxic on Earth.
-A single frog has enough poison to kill ten grown men.
-It’s one of the larger Poison Dart frogs, and just one touch to its skin can be deadly.
+Though nearly all Poison Dart frogs carry some level of poison, the Golden Poison frog (Phyllobates terribilis) is one of the most toxic on Earth.
+A single milligram of the poison is potent enough to kill between 10 and 20 humans.

 5. Poison Dart Frogs Are Useful to Medicine

-Medical researchers have been studying Poison Dart frogs to examine the potential applications for their poison, batrachotoxin.
-Once inside a victim, it embeds itself in the proteins responsible for conducting electrical impulses through nerves and muscles, such as the heart, causing paralysis and heart attack.
+Medical researchers have been studying Poison Dart frogs to examine the potential applications for their poisons.
+Once inside a victim, the poison embeds itself in the proteins responsible for conducting electrical impulses through nerves and muscles, such as the heart, causing paralysis and heart attack.

-Studying the poison has led to insights into how electrical impulses play into heart function and pain sensation to develop breakthrough medications, but because these frogs are endangered, researchers can no longer harvest enough of the toxin.
+Studying the poisons has led to insights into how electrical impulses play into heart function and pain sensation to develop breakthrough medications, but because many frogs are endangered, researchers can no longer harvest enough of the toxin.
 Fortunately, chemists at Stanford University developed a 24-step asymmetric synthesis of batrachotoxin to continue their research.

 6. Poison Dart Frog Dads Pull Their Weight—Literally